Woman fatally struck by stray bullet in Northeast Washington, police say

-Inside a vehicle, Contee said, they found a female passenger who had been struck by gunfire and was gravely injured.
+Contee said they found a female passenger inside a vehicle who had been struck by gunfire and was gravely injured.
 She died a short time later at a hospital.
-Her name and age have not been released.
+Authorities later identified the woman as Pamela Thomas, 54, of Northeast.

-It was not immediately clear whether the vehicle was moving when it as struck.
+It was not immediately clear whether the vehicle was moving when it was struck.

 Authorities said the assailants fled toward H.D.
 Woodson STEM High School, located a short distance away.
 Contee said an officer spotted a person in a vehicle with a gun near the school but was not able to catch up to the person.
 The school was put into lockdown during the search.